Koo Kyo-hwan: Critical recognition in independent films (2016–2019)

 In 2016, Koo starred alongside Lee Min-ji in Cho Hyun-hoon's independent film Jane.
-He portrayed Jane, a transgender character with a warm heart and hidden wounds.
-To depict the role, Koo lost 10 kg and made various efforts to develop his unique high-pitched voice.
-For his performance as Jane, Koo won the Actor of the Year award at the 21st Busan International Film Festival (2016).
+He portrayed the title character, a transgender woman.
+To prepare for the role, Koo lost 10 kilograms and developed a distinctive high-pitched vocal delivery.
+His performance earned him Actor of the Year at the Busan International Film Festival and the Best New Actor Award at the 54th Baeksang Arts Awards.
+That same year, he won the Grand Prize in the Domestic Competition at the Asiana International Short Film Festival for Fly to the Sky, a project he co-directed and starred in.